soobinrho/specific-company-internship-alert/README.md

 - PostgreSQL for database.
 - Containerize everything such that
 `docker compose up ...` is only thing users need.
+- Some kind of self off functionality?
+It's because it doesn't make sense to be on the whole time.
+Maybe one only every 12 hours?
+For specific amount of time?
+Only when user runs a command just like `jupyter`.
 - Insert example screenshot at the top, after all development is done.
 -->